SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

   this approach reduces the need for generic overloads that handle different numbers of arguments.

-A result builder can implement all three of the block-building methods listed above --- in that case, availability determines which method is used.
+A result builder can implement all three of the block-building methods listed above;
+in that case, availability determines which method is called.
+By default, Swift calls the `buildPartialBlock(first:)` and `buildPartialBlock(second:)` methods.
-If the enclosing declaration is available before the build-partial-block methods, the `buildBlock(_:)` method is used.
+To make Swift call `buildBlock(_:)` instead, mark the enclosing declaration as being available before the availability you write on `buildPartialBlock(first:)` and `buildPartialBlock(second:)`.
-Otherwise, the build-partial-block methods are used.

 The additional result-building methods are as follows: